A short video I made for ABC Arts iview and Facebook, made entirely from archival video.

 Genre-blending, neo-soul Australian band, Hiatus Kaiyote, were giving creative control of the visuals for their 2016 Vivid Opera House performance to international artist Timeboy.
 Having interviewed them, I whipped up this vid about the future collaboration.

 Where will that Zara blazer you bought for winter be in three years?
 Your closet?
 On a rack in a St Vinnies shop?

-The Black Eyed Peas’ “Get it started” is screaming obnoxiously from the top floor of a lime-green, dusty cement building on the outskirts of Nepal’s Thamel city.
-Upstairs, the contestants in the country’s first ever Gay Mr. Handsome pageant are strutting off-beat towards the front of the room, posing awkwardly, and pouting to an imaginary audience.
+The Black Eyed Peas’ Get it started is screaming obnoxiously from the top floor of a lime-green, dusty cement building on the outskirts of Nepal’s Thamel city.
+Upstairs, the contestants of the country’s first ever Gay Mr Handsome pageant are strutting off-beat towards the front of the room, posing awkwardly, and pouting to an imaginary audience.
 Amid the dusty bookshelves and broken chairs, the room is a sea of frayed denim, reflective sunglasses, and sexual tension.

 Rolling Stone Australia has confirmed that it will run the article from its American counterpart about Boston marathon bombings suspect Dzhokhar Tsarnaev, but it will not run the cover that is currently sparking outrage across America and online.